NAD+LongevitySirtuinsAnti-AgingMetabolism

 How Can NAD+ Levels Be Restored?

-There are three main strategies for restoring NAD+ levels, each with different evidence bases:
+Three main strategies for getting NAD+ back up, each with a different evidence base:

 Oral NAD+ Precursors (NR, NMN)

-Nicotinamide riboside (NR) and nicotinamide mononucleotide (NMN) are biosynthetic precursors that enter the salvage pathway and are converted to NAD+ intracellularly.
-Both are orally bioavailable.
+NR (nicotinamide riboside) and NMN (nicotinamide mononucleotide) are biosynthetic precursors that feed into the salvage pathway and get converted to NAD+ inside cells.
+Both are orally bioavailable, so no needles required.

-NR evidence: Brenner's foundational 2016 pharmacokinetics study (N=12) showed a single oral dose of NR (1000 mg) raised whole-blood NAD+ by a mean of 2.7× over 8 hours.
-A subsequent 6-week RCT (Trammell et al., 2016) showed sustained 60% elevation in blood NAD+ with daily NR supplementation.
-NR is now commercially available as Tru Niagen.
+NR evidence: Trammell et al., Nat Commun, 2016 showed a single oral dose of NR raised whole-blood NAD+ by a mean of 2.7× over 8 hours (N=12).
+A 6-week RCT in older adults later confirmed sustained NAD+ elevation with daily NR, plus a drop in systolic blood pressure (Martens et al., Nat Commun, 2018).
+NR is now sold commercially as Tru Niagen.

-NMN evidence: Yoshino et al. (2021) published the first human RCT showing oral NMN (250 mg/day for 10 weeks) increased muscle NAD+ (measured by biopsy) and improved insulin sensitivity in postmenopausal women with prediabetes.
-This was a significant advance — it demonstrated tissue-level (not just blood-level) NAD+ restoration.
+NMN evidence: Yoshino et al., Science, 2021 ran the first human RCT showing oral NMN (250 mg/day for 10 weeks) increased muscle NAD+ (biopsy-confirmed) and improved insulin sensitivity in postmenopausal women with prediabetes.
+Earlier PK work in Japan (Irie et al., Endocr J, 2020) had already established oral NMN as safe and bioavailable in healthy adults — a meaningful step forward, since it showed actual tissue-level NAD+ restoration, not just a blood reading.

 A single oral dose of 1000 mg nicotinamide riboside (NR) raised whole-blood NAD+ levels 2.7× over baseline within 8 hours in healthy volunteers (Brenner et al., Nature Communications, 2016).
 A subsequent 6-week randomised trial confirmed 60% sustained elevation in circulating NAD+ with daily NR supplementation, establishing NR as an orally bioavailable NAD+ precursor with published pharmacokinetic data in humans.